OPEC and Its Impact on Crude Oil Prices

 OPEC vs. Major Non-OPEC Producers

-Countries like the United States, Canada, and China, though not OPEC members, significantly influence the oil market.
+Countries like the United States, Canada, and China, though not Organization of the Petroleum Exporting Countries members, significantly influence the oil market.

 United States